 > Download the program brochure from the Council on Theological Schools conference on the role of theological schools in sustaining ministry

-In order to sign-up for the MLCI workshop/course you need to submit your application and registration fee to LTS.
-The class size is limited to 15 people.
+In order to sign-up for an MLCI workshop/course you need to submit your application and registration fee to LTS.
+Class size is limited to 15 people.
 Should more than 15 people request admission to this class, the essay responses on the application form will be used as one of the determining qualifiers for successful admission to this class session.

 —– Please click on the following link to download the application: MLCI Course/Workshop Application.